kicker-club/kicker-club-ui/README.md

 # Troubleshooting

-Make sure you have `webpack`, `webpack-dev-server` and `karma-cli` installed globally:
+Make sure you have `webpack` and `webpack-dev-server` installed globally:

-`npm i -g webpack webpack-dev-server karma-cli`
+`npm i -g webpack webpack-dev-server`